MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 :::image type="content" source="media\microsoft-spark-utilities\reference-notebook-list-with-parameters.png" alt-text="Screenshot of reference a list of notebooks with parameters." lightbox="media\microsoft-spark-utilities\reference-notebook-list-with-parameters.png":::

 > [!NOTE]
-> The parallelism degree of the multiple notebook run is restricted to the total available compute resource of a Spark session.
+> - The parallelism degree of the multiple notebook run is restricted to the total available compute resource of a Spark session.
+> - You can use no more than 50 notebook activities in ```msspakrutils.notebook.runMultiple()```.

 ### Exit a notebook